Telling Them Apart

 Yamela nodded, and held out a handful of silver coins.
 "Be warned, girl, I'll be very upset if you lie to me.
 Who sent you?"

 "His name's Yemerry," the girl informed her, and quickly snatched the coins and let them disappear into various pockets.
-"In the afternoons you'll find him drinking at The Hallowed Hand.
+Her fingers were as quick and nimble as Yamela's own, but while Yamela's hands these days could pass for the clean, soft-skinned hands of a lady, unless more closely inspected, the girl's hands were visibly dirty and already marked by hard work, her fingertips discolored and her nails bitten short.
+The contrast gave Yamela pause; it was a visible sign of how far from her gutter runner days she had actually come.
+She had to gather herself quickly, though, for the girl spoke on: "In the afternoons you'll find him drinking at The Hallowed Hand.
 He put out word that any well-dressed lady coming to town, and especially anyone with a ring like that one there –" she pointed to Yamela's Great Serpent ring, which she wore on a chain about her neck instead of letting it compete with her gloves for space "– was of interest and he wanted to know where they went, who they spoke to, what they did."

 "Who is this Yemerry working for?"

 "Whoever pays him," scoffed the girl, as if this should be obvious.

 "There's always word of who's pulling crew strings," Yamela said, dropping back into a drawling style of speech which she had hardly used in over a decade.
 "Nothing runs in a town without the alley business having word.
 What's word this time?"